Megat Yunus

-Dato' Megat Yunus bin Megat Mohd Isa (1907–1964) was a Malaysian aristrocrat and politician.
-He held the heriditary title of Orang Kaya Besar Maharaja Diraja of Perak, one of the Four Major Chiefs of the state.
+Dato' Megat Yunus bin Megat Mohd Isa (1907–1964) was a Malaysian aristocrat and politician.
+He held the hereditary title of Orang Kaya Besar Maharaja Diraja of Perak, one of the Four Major Chiefs of the state.

 Early life

 Yunus was born in 1907.
 He was the son of Megat Mohd Isa Bin Megat Ismail and Wan Rasiah Binti Temenggong Wan Hussain of Kota Lama Kanan, Kuala Kangsar, Perak.
 In 1927, at the age of 20, he was elected as a member of the Malayan Branch of the Royal Asiatic Society.

 Career

 Prior to entering politics, Megat Yunus served in the Malayan Civil Service and also held the position of Justice of the Peace (J.P.).

 He later became active in the early development of United Malays National Organisation (UMNO) in Perak, alongside Dato' Seri Dr Megat Khas and the late Dato' Panglima Bukit Gantang Abdul Wahab.
-He succeeded Zainul Abidin bin Haji Abbas as a officer in charge of UMNO's Department of Politics.
+He succeeded Zainul Abidin bin Haji Abbas as an officer in charge of UMNO's Department of Politics.
 In April 1947, he was appointed Political Officer of the UMNO.

 In 1948, he was among the signatories to the Perak State Constitution.